sereneeosman/doc_master/docs/source/egm722_serenee/NI_Tourist_Map_doc.rst

 .. code-block:: python

+    # Display Created GeoDataframe on the base Map
     visit_all.explore("CountyName", # show the CountyName column
                     cmap="gist_rainbow", # use the "hsv" colormap from matplotlib m=m, # set the base folium.map